everywhere-computer/writing-functions-blogpost-2024/rust/README.md

 # Rust

-For Rust, we implement an add function.
-The add function adds two signed integers and returns a signed integer result.
-It also logs the addition operation.
+For Rust, we implement add and divide functions.
+Our functions add or divide two floats and return a float result.
+They also log the addition and division operations.

+In addition, the divide function checks for division by zero errors and logs an error when this happens.

 ## Setup